grommunio/grommunio-web/plugins/pgp/README.md

 For OpenPGP wrappers, the converter omits the outer Bcc header while retaining the MAPI Bcc recipient table for envelope delivery and Sent Items.
 The protected inner MIME entity also excludes Bcc.
 This prevents disclosure of hidden addresses through MIME headers independently of any MTA cleanup rules.

 Older Gromox versions can import OpenPGP as ordinary body parts and attachments, losing the exact MIME bytes protected by a detached signature.
 Re-exporting that MAPI item cannot reliably recreate those bytes.
 An updated converter preserves new arrivals; it cannot repair historical signatures.
+Such messages keep their stored body and attachments in the web client and show an advisory OpenPGP status instead of a verification result.
 Where available, an administrator can recover such items by reimporting their original RFC822 source.
 Encrypted legacy messages can often still be read from their intact ciphertext attachment.

 ## Using keys